harveylx/portfolio-website/astro-portfolio/src/data/blog/_2025/breaking-free-from-impostor-syndrome.md

   - adhd
 ---

-Three years ago, I was sitting at my desk, tears streaming down my face after a particularly harsh interaction with a colleague.
-I had just asked what I thought was a reasonable question, only to be met with raised voices and visible frustration.
-In that moment, I genuinely questioned whether I had chosen the wrong career path.
+At one point in my career, I genuinely questioned whether I had chosen the wrong path.
+After months of harsh interactions with colleagues, being met with raised voices and visible frustration whenever I asked questions, I had started to believe I wasn't cut out for software engineering.
 Today, I'm a Senior Software Engineer working on complex distributed systems for a financial platform.
 This is the story of how I got here.

 ![Person looking stressed while working at computer](@/assets/images/blog/impostor-syndrome-stressed.jpg)